International and PCT Patent Applications

 Evaluating your PCT options with a US Patent Attorney

 Filing a PCT application is a big step that carries international legal effect.
 It is also a decision to take on a long-term investment and the expenses that come with it.
 To determine if an international patent application is right for you, consult with an experienced patent attorney.
 I am a patent attorney who works with PCT applications.
-As thank you for your time reading this article, I offer you a free consultation to discuss your potential PCT application.
+As a thank you for your time reading this article, I offer you a free consultation to discuss your potential PCT application.